ve2caz/.dotfiles/README.md

 $ brew bundle
 ```

-Now use GNU stow to create symlinks activating the configuration
+From the .dotfiles folder, use GNU stow to create symlinks activating the configuration

 ```
 $ stow .
 ```